This post may contain affiliate links. Please see our disclosure policy.

 • Halve the mozzarella and cut out the square pieces.

-• Arrange the cubes and prosciutto roses interchangeably in rows on a platter.
+• Arrange the cubes and prosciutto roses interchangeably in rows on a large platter.

 • Top with fresh mint.